ChalmersGU-data-structure-courses/dsabook/src/B12-quicksort.md

     function partition(A, left, right, pivot):
         swap(A, left, pivot)   // Put pivot at the leftmost index pivot = left
-        left = left+1          // Start partitioning from the element after the pivot
+        left = left + 1        // Start partitioning from the element after the pivot

         pivotValue = A[pivot]
         while True: